panStamp/respira_fiware/docs/en/HOWTO_BUILD_STATION.md

 # Bills of materials

-Users are invited to make their own PCB's based on the available schematics or source the boards from [OSHPARK](https://oshpark.com/).
+Users are invited to make their own PCB's based on the available schematics and gerbers.

-Microntroller unit:
+## Microntroller board

 | Reference | Description | Source |
 |-----------|-------------|--------|